simplesamlphp/simplesamlphp/docs/simplesamlphp-theming.md

 ## Migrating to Twig templates

-For existing themes that have been created before SimpleSAMLphp 2.0, you may need to upgrade them to the Twig templating enging to be compatible with SimpleSAMLphp 2.0.
+For existing themes that have been created before SimpleSAMLphp 2.0, you may need to upgrade them to the Twig templating engine to be compatible with SimpleSAMLphp 2.0.

 Twig works by extending a base template, which can itself include other partial templates.
 Some of the content of the old `includes/header.php` template is now located in a separate `_header.twig` file.
 This can be customized by copying it from the base template: